 Relatives of Chinese citizens or foreigners with permanent residence in China can apply for a Q visa.
 Q1 visas are for stays over 180 days; Q2 visas are for stays 180 days or less.

-Relatives and dependants of foreigners working in China can apply for S visas if their reason for travel is visiting or for personal matters.
-S1 visas are valid for over 180 days, while S2 visas are valid up to 180 days.
+Relatives and dependants of foreigners working in China can apply for S visas if their travel purpose is visiting or for personal matters.
+S1 visas are valid for over 180 days, while S2 visas are valid for up to 180 days.

-Under certain circumstances, expats can apply for visas valid for five or 10 years.
-This includes holders of business, tourist, short-term family visit or personal affairs visas (M, L, Q and S visas, respectively).
-Expats who have previously held multiple-entry visas can typically explore their options for a five-year visa, and once granted this, they may be able to apply for a 10-year visa.
+The visa is issued for business, tourist, short-term family visits, or personal affairs purposes (M, L, Q and S visas, respectively).
+Expats who have previously held multiple-entry visas can typically explore their options for a 5-year visa, and once granted this, they may be able to apply for a 10-year visa.

 Work visas for China (Z visa)